aknavj/aknavj.github.io/_posts/2026-02-03-Reversing-Dead-Legend.md

 - **2006** — Indefinitely postponed.
 Xbox 360 and PS3 are arriving.
 Ghost targets Xbox, PS2, and GameCube — already obsolete hardware.
 - **2014** — Mike Morhaime quietly uses the word "cancelled."

-In February 2020, a functional build from Nihilistic's era leaked online: an original Xbox prototype with a PC debug executable (`Star_d.exe`), working levels, models, and character data — debug symbols still partially intact.
+In February 2020, a build from Nihilistic's era leaked online: a functional Xbox prototype and a broken PC debug executable (`Star_d.exe`), with working levels, models, and character data — debug symbols still partially intact.
 Being a development build, all assets sit unpacked as loose files on disk rather than bundled into `.nob` archives.
 Every model, texture, map, and template file is immediately browsable without writing an unpacker first.

 The leak only covers the Xbox and D3D8 codebase.
 PS2 and GameCube ports were reportedly in development, and it would be fascinating to see how those were implemented — radically different hardware, likely a fair amount of duplicated effort solving the same problems on each platform.
 But for now, Xbox is what we have.